zsgithub2/Hublot-project/README.md

 - Classifier comparison and improvement

  **Project submission**
- - Final notebook preparation with the different things required
+ - Final notebook preparation with the different elements required

  ### Week 5 (Final week)
-Coming Soon
+**Github**
+- Readme.md update and finalisation
+- Upload the final notebook, a file tracking our submissions and the submissions

+ **Data**
+- Further feature engineering
+- Classifier comparison and improvement using different techniques

+ **Project submission**
+ - Project notebook completion: it contains EDA, Text cleaning, Classifier comparison, Hyperparameter tuning and a discussion of the results-
+ - Video preparation

 <!-- Results -->
 ## Results
 In this section we report the results of our submissions on the [AI CROWD DMML COMPETITION](https://www.aicrowd.com/challenges/final-project-of-the-data-mining-and-machine-learning-course/leaderboards).